Dust collapse and bounce in spherically symmetric quantum-inspired gravity models: Introduction

 In general relativity, pioneering work on gravitational collapse was performed by Oppenheimer and Snyder~\cite{PhysRev.56.455}.
 The model describes the gravitational collapse of a homogeneous pressureless star.
 The boundary of the star starts at rest at past infinity and is in free fall during collapse.
 A gravitational singularity is dynamically generated.
 However, avoiding singularities is one of the motivations for quantum gravity.
 Besides resolving the classical singularity problem, the quantum theory should also address dynamical effects such as the in-falling collapse of matter to form black holes and trapped surfaces.

 In spherically symmetric spacetime, a matter field is needed to study the collapse of a star.
-A simple but effective choice is dust which is non-interacting particles.
+A simple but effective choice is a perfect fluid of which we choose dust.
+A perfect fluid can be modelled by a collection of particles and if the particles are non-interacting the perfect fluid is pressureless and called dust.
 The ball of dust is in free fall along geodesics.
 Inside the ball of dust, the density is usually assumed to be homogeneous.
 The exterior of the dust ball is taken to be vacuum.

 There are generally two approach to solving the dynamics.
-One approach is to solve Einstein's equations with the energy-momentum tensor for dust.
+One approach is to solve Einstein's equations with the energy-momentum tensor for a perfect fluid.
+The perfect fluid couples in this simple and intuitive way only in the conventional geometric approach of general relativity.
 Another approach is the Hamiltonian formalism in which the dust Hamiltonian density is taken as the energy density.
 These two methods offer different advantages and disadvantages in physical insight and ease of calculation but give the same results.
 However, in those case in which the postulated spacetime vacuum is not a solution to Einstein's equation, one must resort to the Hamiltonian formalism.

 The usual classical approach is to consider the inside of the star surrounded by a spherical surface to be the Friedman-Lema{\^i}tre-Robertson-Walker (FLRW) spacetime and match it to the static vacuum solution outside the surface.
 One obtains the Friedmann equation for a scale factor that determines the size of the star as a function of time.
 In the classical case, the homogeneous dust interior can be matched to a vacuum Schwarzschild exterior.
 In the Hamiltonian formalism, usually spherically symmetric spacetime is minimally coupled to dust and is known as a Lema\^{i}tre-Tolman-Bondi (LTB) model~\cite{Lemaitre,doi:10.1073/pnas.20.3.169,10.1093/mnras/107.5-6.410}.